Board

 Edward is a FTSE 250 plc and private equity backed Board member, senior executive, advisor and investor with particular expertise in technology, strategy, risk, governance and transformation across financial services and consumer industries worldwide.

-He holds a number of Board and advisory roles, including as a FTSE 250 Non-Executive Director at F&C plc, the £4.5bn investment manager, Chairman of the plc Board Risk & Compliance Committee, Non-Executive Director and member of the Audit Committee for the £15bn asset Mattioli Woods plc wealth management, as well as advising FinTech investors, Boards and management teams.
-He also serves on the Board of Asia House, the centre of expertise on investment, trade and policy, where he is also Chairman of the Investment Committee.
+He holds a number of Board and advisory roles, including as a FTSE 250 Non-Executive Director at F&C plc, the £4.5bn investment manager, Chair of the plc Board Risk & Compliance Committee, Non-Executive Director and member of the Audit Committee for the £15bn asset Mattioli Woods plc wealth management, as well as advising fintech investors, Boards and management teams.
+He also serves on the Board of Asia House, the centre of expertise on investment, trade and policy, where he is also Chair of the Investment Committee.

 He was previously a Managing Director at HSBC Bank plc, Director at Barclays Bank plc and Senior Advisor at Revolut, and has advised a wide range of companies worldwide, including previously at McKinsey & Company in the UK and overseas.